Target Audience: Know Your Prospective Client, Even During a Volcanic Eruption

 Jokingly, I had dubbed the day before as “Dark Friday.”

 In 1991, I was a diver, diving supervisor, and chief petty officer assigned to the Diving & Salvage Division of Ships Repair Facility, Subic Bay, in the Philippines.
 As a duty station in southeast Asia, we performed diving operations in support of Operation Desert Shield and Operation Desert Storm.
-After the war, it was business as usual, servicing ships and submarines in underwater repair and maintenance when they pulled into Subic Bay.
+After the war, we serviced ships and submarines in underwater repair and maintenance.
+Hence, it was business as usual.

 As seismic activity on Mount Pinatubo increased, by May 1991, an imminent eruption was expected without dig or doubt.